johnalison/WorkingPhilosophy/BookNotes/OurOrientalHeritage.md

 - Men are more easily ruled by imagination than by science.

+  #Politics #Science

 - Civilization is an accumulation, a treasure-house of arts and wisdom, manners and moral , from which the individual, in his development, draws nourishment for his mental life.
 It owes its life to education.

-- when Thoth revealed his discovery of the art of writing to King Thamos, the good King denounced it as an enemy of civilization.
+- When Thoth revealed his discovery of the art of writing to King Thamos, the good King denounced it as an enemy of civilization.
 "Children and young people who had hitherto been forced to apply themselves diligently to learn and retain whatever was taught them would cease to apply themselves and would neglect to exercise their memories"

 - If the sense of beauty is not strong in primitive society it may be because the lack of delay between sexual desire and fulfillment gives no time for that imaginative enhancement of the object which makes so much of the objects beauty.

 - In one sense all human history hinges on two revolutions: the neolithic passage from hunting to agriculture, and the modern passage from agriculture to industry; no other revolutions have been quite as real or basic as these.

+  #History

 - The earliest appearance of writing marks that ever-receding point at which history begins.

 - History, said Bacon, is the planks of a shipwreck; more of the past is lost than has been saved.
 We console ourselves with the thought that as the individual memory must forget the greater part of experience in order to be sane.

+  #History

 - King Manishtusu of Akkad announced frankly that he was invading Elam to get control of its sliver mines, and to secure diorite stone to immortalize himself with statuary - the only instance known of a war fought for the sake of art.